mansiag27/mansiag27/README.md

 Computer Science grad 🎓 | Machine Learning enthusiast 🤖 | Python & R aficionado 🐍 | Seeking knowledge, creating wonders, and shaping the future, one line of code at a time 💻✨|Exploring the limitless possibilities of technology

-* 🌍  I'm based in Based in the vibrant city of Mumbai
+* 🌍  I'm based in the vibrant city of Mumbai
 * ✉️  You can contact me at [agarwalmansi085@gmail.com](mailto:agarwalmansi085@gmail.com)
 * 🧠  I'm learning AWS